Ghost04718/Chatapp/README.md

 - Added user authentication system
 - Implemented home page with direct access to chat rooms
 - Added functionality to create and join chat rooms
-- Fixed TypeScript errors in the frontend code